-For vehicles sold in U.S.A.
+FCC ID: MOZRI-21BTY MADE IN U.S.A.

 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions:

 (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.